joeldmyers/graphql-with-react/README.md

 Then run `yarn app` and go to `http://localhost:1234`

 In a separate terminal window, run `yarn server` to run the GraphQL server on port 4000.

+## GraphQL Motivation

+The idea with GraphQL is to have the data on the server modeled after props for front-end, have props and server data be the exact same shape.
+Eliminate need for transformations from what API returns to front-end needs.
+This was where it started.

+It's evolved since then.
+It's its own language / process to build schema for anything.

 ## GraphQL Definition